rathmani/robot-coach-sportif/README.md

 - ↺ Reset automatique après 8 secondes de pause

 ## 🏗️ Architecture
-This project was co-authored and implemented by the team: Athmani Romaissa Amira Malak Daoui
+This project was co-authored and implemented by the team: Athmani Romaissa Amira Malak Daoui LAGAB MARIA